Enumerating Regular Languages with Bounded Delay: Preliminaries

-\begin{toappendix} We substantiate the claim that in general it is necessary for the memory usage to grow indefinitely.
+We substantiate the claim that in general it is necessary for the memory usage to grow indefinitely.
 First note that, if the memory usage is bounded by some constant, then it is clear that the enumeration is ultimately periodic: once the memory has reached its maximal number of records, as there are only finitely many possible graph structures of pointers and finitely many possible choices of data values (from a constant alphabet), then there are only finitely many possible states of the memory, so considering the algorithm as a function mapping one memory state to the next and optionally producing some values, this function must be eventually periodic, and so is the output.

-We show that, if the memory usage is bounded so that the sequence of edit scripts is ultimately periodic, then we can only achieve slender languages.
+We show that, if the memory usage is bounded so that the sequence of edit scripts is ultimately periodic, then we can only achieve slender languages (c.f.
+Section~\ref{sec:extensions} for the formal definition of slender languages).
 Hence, this is in general not sufficient (consider, e.g., $(a+b)^*$, which is enumerable but not slender).

 \begin{proposition} Let $L$ be a language achieved by a sequence of edit scripts which is ultimately periodic.
 Then $L$ is slender. \end{proposition}

 With regular languages, this proposition admits a converse: the regular slender languages can be achieved by unions of ultimately periodic sequences of edit scripts (see Proposition~\ref{prp:slenderub} which shows it for one term of the union).